 The Family Portal on the Meadowlark Music Together website is for enrolled families only.
 This is where you go to make a payment, change addresses, add a new child, etc. Also check the Links tab for links to happenings around Lawrence, fun videos, and musical instrument vendors.

-Download the "Hello Everybody" app from the App Store or Google Play - put in your code to get the semester songs on your device, have fun doing karaoke with them and making your own videos of yourselves singing.
+Download the "Hello Everybody" app from the App Store or Google Play - put in your code to get the semester songs on your device, make playlists, have fun doing karaoke with them and making your own videos of yourselves singing.
 You must make an account at musictogether.com in the Family Music Zone before the app will take your code.